Last Updated: September 21st

 Until the last few years, Hulu was only known as the best place to find current shows from elsewhere on television.
-But now, with more and more acclaimed series under its belt, Hulu has proved it can compete with the other streaming services’ original programming.
+But now, with more and more acclaimed series under its belt, Hulu is a proven leader in original programming.
 If you’re trying to figure out exactly which original show to watch next on Hulu, here’s a great place to start with a look at the 20 best Hulu original series right now.

 Related: The Best Movies On Hulu Right Now